 Q3: Were there any challenges in earning your degree?

-Erin is a working student.
+Erin was a working student.
 For her degree, she took 2 additional online classes outside of her dual credit courses.
 Her parents and her explained that the biggest challenge of all was Time Management.

 “I took an extra day off of work, so I don’t work on Tuesdays.
 I normally try to get it [her homework] done on Tuesdays, otherwise I do it Friday night or Saturday.”